aws-samples/energy-workbench-cli/README.md

+Copyright Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+This deliverable is considered Developed Content as defined in the AWS Service Terms and the SOW between the parties.

 # Energy Workbench CLI (EWB)

 This command line interface automates development and operational tasks for [Energy Data Insights on AWS - OSDU Data Platform](https://aws.amazon.com/energy/osdu-data-platform/).
 The workbench combines pre-built software modules, data operations via SDK, and common operational actions into a single command line interface.